aygnnn7/topics-angular-fundamentals-and-dependency-injection/README.md

 ---

+Here's your text translated into English without changing the format:

 ### What is a Pipe?
 - A structure specific to Angular used to change the way data is displayed.
 - Built-in pipes: